 For most students, here's a testing schedule that gives you the best chance of getting the score you want.
 It makes sure you test early, gives yourself room to improve, and builds in enough buffer time so that you can get the score you want before college applications are due.

-Step 2: Take the January SAT/ACT as a Junior.
+Step 2: Take the February ACT or March SAT as a junior.
 Use winter break as time to prepare for this test.
 Make sure you have a study plan, and take at least one or two full-length practice tests before the real test so you become accustomed to the format.
 This will be your first official test, so it'll give you your starting score that you'll improve on.

 At this point, it’s very possible that your May/June SAT or ACT score is good enough for the colleges that you’re applying for.
-If you still want to improve, then take these next steps
+If you still want to improve, then move on to the next steps.

-Step 4: Study hard during the summer, and take the September ACT or the October SAT as a Senior.
+Step 4: Study hard during the summer, and take the August SAT or the September ACT as a senior.
 From Steps 2 and 3, you'll know how much room you need to grow in your score.
 You need to work really hard during the summer, even at the expense of social life or personal fun.
 (It's well worth it, as a higher score will get you access to better colleges and scholarships).

 Why is this plan effective?
 It gives you early warning signs about your starting score so you know how much you have to improve.
 It builds in enough time for you to schedule time to prep, and it gives you multiple chances to take the test in case you have a bad day.

-Remember to register well in time before the deadline to pay the least amount of fees possible.
+Remember to register well in time before the deadline to pay as few fees as possible.